andy-goryachev/FxDock/README.md

 # FxDock

-This library was created to provide JavaFX developers with a full-fledged docking framework.
+This library was created to provide JavaFX developers with a simple docking framework that works well with multiple monitors.

 ![screenshot](https://github.com/andy-goryachev/FxDock/blob/master/screenshots/2016-0521-125006-709.png)